Skip to Content

 Prerequisite: one semester of college sociology, race, or gender studies

-The purpose of this course is to develop the skills necessary to build and maintain positive communication and relationships across cultures.
-Students will explore the definition, nature and manifestation of culture while examining their own values, traditions and beliefs.
-Through active in-class and out-of-class activities, students will learn about the similarities and differences in communication behaviors and explore language usage, nonverbal style, and perceptions in order to see how they influence face-to-face communication between individuals of different cultures in the United States, Europe and the rest of the world.
-Knowledge about diverse communication and observation practices will enhance the ability to work and to live in a global marketplace.
+This course will focus on major issues in intercultural communication and help students develop the skills necessary to build and maintain positive communication and relationships across cultures.
+Students will explore the definition, nature and manifestation of culture while examining their own values, traditions, and beliefs.
+Through active in-class and out-of-class activities, students will learn about the similarities and differences in communication behaviors and explore language usage, nonverbal style, and perceptions to see how they influence face-to-face communication between individuals of different cultures in the United States, Europe and the rest of the world.
+The course will also consider the ways that race, class, ethnicity, sexuality, age, region and physical ability inform the way in which identities and communities are shaped in a world saturated by media.

 Coming Soon!